rai-dorzback/rai-dorzback/README.md

             <img src="https://img.shields.io/static/v1?label=&message=REPO&color=23555f&style=for-the-badge&logo=github&logo-color=white"/>
           </a>
       </p>
-        <p><span style="font-weight:bold;">Python</span> - Role-player game set in the world of the TV show "The 100."
+        <p><strong>Python</strong> - Role-player game set in the world of the TV show "The 100."
 This is a passion project and the first big coding project I ever started.
 It is still in development so it is not hosted anywhere, but for now you can clone the repository if you want to play it on your machine!</p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">Spellweaver</h3>